RobIsaTeam/courses/_posts/2016-02-08-4-threejs-introduction-to-javascript.markdown

 ___

-Back to what we initially wanted: a list of our animals.
+Back to what we initially wanted: a array of our animals.
 Each of our animals will be stored as an object.
 And our objects will have different fields to start with: name and weight.

 {%highlight javascript%}
 var my_cat = {